nathanjhood/cmodule/README.rst

     yarn wipe

-And to publish it, making it consunable in other npm-based projects publically;
+And to publish it, making it consumable in other npm-based projects publically;

 .. code::